 Vitamin D is commonly known as the sun’s vitamin, because the skin produces it when exposed to sunlight.
 Getting enough vitamin D is important for good health, as it helps keep bones strong and healthy, strengthens the immune system and can protect the body against many damaging conditions.

-Vitamin D Guide
+find out here now Vitamin D Guide

 It belongs to the family of fat – soluble vitamins , including vitamins A, D, E and K .
 These vitamins are absorbed very well with fat, and are stored in the liver and fatty tissues.
 There are two main ways in the diet: